caktus/talks/djangocon/2013/scaling/scaling.rst

 - Remember, we want to limit the total amount of stuff that the DB server has to do
 - Ultimately we only care about writes, but if the database server is doing lots of unnecessary reads, that'll slow it down
 - Some but not all of this can be taken care of with a DB slave
+- We implemented a simple write-through cache for commonly written and re-read data, linked to here

 ----